 The construction and detailed study of the cohomological Hall algebra for the stack of Higgs \emph{torsion} sheaves is the subject of the recent work by Minets in \cite{art:minets2018}.
-Our first main result extends the construction to the higher rank case. \begin{theorem}[Theorem \ref{theorem:defproduct}] Let $X$ be an irreducible smooth projective curve\footnote{We do not see any major difficulty to assume more generally that $X$ is a Gorenstein factorial projective (stacky) curve, but also no crucial benefit, and so we leave the details to the interested reader.} over a field $k$.
+Our first main result extends the construction to the higher rank case. \begin{theorem}[Theorem \ref{theorem:defproduct}] Let $X$ be an irreducible smooth projective curve over a field $k$.
 Let $A$ be either the Borel-Moore homology or an arbitrary free oriented Borel-Moore homology theory\footnote{Since we are dealing with algebraic stacks with infinitely many irreducible components, we consider rather a subgroup $A^0 \subseteq A$ of classes satisfying some support condition, see Section \ref{sec:BM}.}.
 Then there is a canonical graded associative algebra structure on

 \end{theorem}